fawad-sh/meal_tracker/README.md

 # An online Meal Tracker built using React

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app), and built using Node.js ad Express

 Happy Programming!
 Fawad Sheikh